Driver killed, Texas students hurt in Disney trip bus plunge

 Rescuers used every piece of equipment on every truck to reach them, Mack said: "This is what we call an all-out."

+Norman Haynes of Victoria, Texas said his daughter, 18-year-old trumpet player Makena Campa, was on the bus with her mother.
+He spoke with both of them after the crash and was on his way to the hospital.

+"My daughter was really groggy because they had her on some very heavy pain medication," he said.
+"They sounded kind of shook up.
+I think I'd be shook up as well."

-The interstate was closed down in both directions as the injured were flown to hospitals including emergency rooms in Mobile and Pensacola, Florida, plus a free-standing emergency room in rural Baldwin County, said Chris Elliott, a Baldwin County commissioner who helped out at the county emergency management center following the crash.
+The interstate was closed down in both directions as the injured were flown to hospitals including emergency rooms in Mobile and Pensacola, Florida, plus a free-standing emergency room in rural Baldwin County, said Chris Elliott, a Baldwin County commissioner.

 "Everybody is being transferred to a hospital to at least be checked out," said Elliott.

-A second bus on the spring break trip, driving ahead of the one that crashed, is continuing on to Texas, the sheriff said.
+Torres said his brother, also a member of the Channelview band, was on another bus not involved in the accident.
+That bus stopped after realizing what happened, but did not allow the students to get off, and eventually continued on toward Channelview, a Houston suburb of about 38,000.

+Outside their high school, still closed for spring break, police were stationed at every entrance and no one was available to speak.

-Only hours before the crash, the band's Facebook page had been updated to show a large group posing outside Disney World.
+Only hours before the crash, the band's Facebook page had been updated to show a large group posing outside Disney World, where the band performed at a music festival on Saturday.

-Channelview Independent School District spokesman Mark Kramer confirmed that the charter bus was carrying Channelview High School band members.
-Kramer's statement said the district had only limited details in the immediate aftermath and was in contact with law enforcement in Alabama to get more information.
+Channelview Independent School District spokesman Mark Kramer said the district had only limited details in the immediate aftermath and was in contact with law enforcement in Alabama to get more information.

 The bus charter company, First Class Tours of Houston, pledged to help local authorities investigating the crash in a statement that offered prayers for injured and their families.